Heartburn During Pregnancy

-Most pregnant women have symptoms of gastroesophageal reflux disease (GERD), especiallyheartburn, at some point.
-These symptoms may start at any time during a pregnancy.
-And they often get worse throughout the pregnancy.
-Heartburn is common when you are pregnant.
+Heartburn is common during pregnancy.
 That's because hormones cause the digestive system to slow down.
 The muscles that push food down the esophagus also move more slowly when you are pregnant.
-And as the uterus grows, it pushes on the stomach.
+And as the uterus grows, it presses on the stomach.
 This can sometimes force stomach acid up into the esophagus.

 The medicines listed below are generally safe during pregnancy.
 But talk to your doctor before you use them.

 - H2 blockers.
 Examples are cimetidine (such as Tagamet) and famotidine (such as Pepcid).